 Idaho Judicial District 4 is comprised of the following counties: Valley, Boise, Ada, and Elmore

-Idaho Judicial District 5 is comprised of the following counties: Camas, Blaine, Lincoln, Gooding, Minidoka, Cassia, Jerome
+Idaho Judicial District 5 is comprised of the following counties: Twin Falls, Camas, Blaine, Lincoln, Gooding, Minidoka, Cassia, Jerome

 Idaho Judicial District 6 is comprised of the following counties: Power, Bannock, Caribou, Bear Lake, Oneida, and Franklin